The monodromy of unit-root $F$-isocrystals with geometric origin: Introduction

-The phenomenon discovered by Dwork generalizes.
-Let $N$ be an overconvergent $F$-isocrystal on $C$ and assume that the Newton polygon of $\det(1 - \text{Frob}^* s, N_x)$ remains constant as we vary over $x \in C$.
-Katz proves in \cite{katz-slope_filtration} that $N$ obtains an increasing filtration in the larger convergent category.
-The graded pieces of this filtration are ``twists'' of unit-root $F$-isocrystals and thus correspond to $p$-adic \'etale lisse sheaves on $C$.
-We say that a $p$-adic \'etale lisse sheaves is \emph{geometric} if it arises in this manner.
+This phenomenon generalizes.
+Let $N$ be an overconvergent $\mathbf{F}$-isocrystal on $C$ and assume that the Newton polygon of $\det(1 - \text{Frob}^* s, N_x)$ remains constant as we vary $x \in C$.
+Katz proves in \cite{katz-slope_filtration} that $N$ obtains an increasing filtration in the larger category of convergent $\mathbf{F}$-isocrystals.
+The graded pieces of this filtration are ``twists'' of unit-root $\mathbf{F}$-isocrystals and thus correspond to lisse $p$-adic \'etale sheaves on $C$.
+We say that a lisse $p$-adic \'etale sheaf is \emph{geometric} if it arises in this manner.
 Geometric $p$-adic \'etale sheaves remain mysterious.
-When one studies properties of overconvergent $F$-isocrystals, such as their cohomology or Saito-Tate distributions, the $\ell$-adic theory often serves as a guiding light suggesting what is true and occasionally how it should be proven.
-However, there is no $\ell$-adic analogue to the slope filtration and consequently it is less clear how to proceed in developing a coherent theory.
+When one studies properties of overconvergent $\mathbf{F}$-isocrystals, such as their cohomology or Frobenius distributions, the $\ell$-adic theory often serves as a guiding light suggesting what is true and occasionally how it should be proven.
+However, as there is no $\ell$-adic analogue to the slope filtration, it is less clear how to proceed in developing a coherent theory.
 It is natural to ask if all geometric $p$-adic \'etale sheaves share certain properties.
 Or, more ambitiously, is it possible to determine when a $p$-adic \'etale sheaf is geometric?

 In this article we study the monodromy of geometric $p$-adic \'etale sheaves of rank one and the ``growth'' properties of the slope filtration.
+In the case where the $\mathbf{F}$-isocrystal has integral slopes, we prove a monodromy stability result for geometric $p$-adic \'etale sheaves.
+This result says that the ramification breaks satisfy a certain type of periodicity.
+We are naturally led to consider $\mathbf{F}$-isocrystals with logarithmic decay and we prove a monodromy theorem for these $\mathbf{F}$-isocrystals.
+We also establish a relationship between the Frobenius slopes and the rate of logarithmic decay of the slope filtration.
+This allows us to give a new proof of the Drinfeld-Kedlaya theorem.